Eating healthy is all about moderation and food choices. These Fruit Salsa Yogurt Cups are a great way to enjoy a healthy dessert.

-My children definitely have developed more of a sweet tooth with all the baking that I do.
+Our children definitely have developed their sweet tooth with all the baking that I do.
 They are ready to eat everything in sight when they get home from school.
-Most days we limit them to fruit or vegetables, but I do like to surprise them with “healthy” apple cake every once in a while.
+Most days we limit them to fruit or vegetables, but I do like to surprise them with this fun Apple Snickers Cake every once in a while.

-This means keeping the counter and refrigerator well stocked with the bright colored things they are allowed to eat.
-Combining all the colors of the rainbow into a fun fruit salsa is also a great snack.
+Combining all the colors of the rainbow into a fun fruit salsa makes a great treat for them to snack on.
 It can be eaten plain, with baked cinnamon chips, or on yogurt.

 - 1 - 20 ounce can pineapple tidbits, drained

 - 1 - 15 ounce can mandarin oranges, drained

 - 1 - 6 ounce container fresh blackberries